2023 Solar Incentives Guide for Lake Ronkonkoma, NY - Tax Credits & Rebates

 Federal Solar Incentives

-The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
+In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now dubbed the Clean Energy Credit.
 The new Clean Energy Credit is valid until 2035.
-American homeowners are now eligible for a 30% credit for solar systems installed between 2022 and 2032.
-This credit will then be decreased by a few percentage points every year until its expiration.
-Starting in 2023, the expansion to the program will also make claiming credit for energy storage systems easier than ever before.
+You are now eligible for a 30% credit for solar systems installed between January 1, 2022, and December 31, 2032.
+This credit will then decrease annually until its expiration.
+The program expansion also makes credits for energy storage systems even easier to claim, beginning in 2023.

 State & Local Solar Incentives

-Not all solar incentives are federal; tax credits, rebates and more are often offered at the state and local level.
-Some incentives are ongoing, while others are available for a limited time.
-These incentives might be provided by the New York government, or by your county or municipality.
+Not all solar incentives are federal; rebates, tax credits and more might also be offered at the state and local level.
+Certain incentives are ongoing, while others may only be available for a limited time.
+They might be provided by your county or municipality, or by the New York government.

 Next Steps for Installing Solar in Lake Ronkonkoma